 For example, let’s say you invested $100,000 in the rental property, and the total profits made from the investment is $120,000.
 The rate of return on your investment is:

-As you can see, this is a very simple return on rate formula.
-It uses a lot of general numbers and is not specific enough to give you a clear idea of the profit to be made.
-The two calculations below are much more detailed and accurate.
+As you can see, this is a very simple ROI formula.
+It uses fairly general numbers and is not specific enough to give you a clear idea of the profit to be made.
+The following calculations are a little more granular.

 The cap rate is the ratio between a property’s net operating income and its purchase price.